Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     set6 = T1FS_OR(domain, set1, set2, probabilistic_sum_s_norm)
     T1FS_plot(set5, set6, legends=["Fuzzy Set 5", "Fuzzy Set 6", ])

-The output of this code would be as below:
+The output of this code is shown below:

 .. image:: ../_static/Figure_3.png
    :alt: Calculating OR of set1 and set2.